You knew Abraham Lincoln was tall, but did you know he was this tall? Welcome to the world’s largest covered wagon driven by one giant Lincoln.

 In this Illinois roadside attraction, a 350-pound, 12-foot tall statue of Abraham Lincoln reads a law book while sitting upon the world’s largest covered wagon in the only town in the United States named for and by Abraham Lincoln before he became president: Lincoln, Illinois.

-The Railsplitter Covered Wagon and giant Lincoln statue is 40-feet long, 12-feet wide and 24-feet tall.
-The big wagon weighs five tons and is officially recognized as being the world’s largest covered wagon by the Guinness Book of World Records.
+The Railsplitter Covered Wagon and giant Lincoln statue is 40-feet long, 12-feet wide and 25-feet tall.
+The big wagon is made of oak and steel and weighs five tons.
+It is officially recognized as being the world’s largest by the Guinness Book of World Records.

 This Route 66 tourist attraction was built in 2001 by local David Bentley.
-Originally kept on his own property, Larry Van Bibber bought the Railsplitter Covered Wagon in 2007 and placed it for all to see in Lincoln Illinois.
+Originally kept on his own property on Pawnew.
+Larry Van Bibber bought the Railsplitter Covered Wagon in 2007 and placed it for all to see in Lincoln Illinois.
+It holds the official Guinness World Record for World’s Largest Covered Wagon.

 The Abraham Lincoln sitting statue was added later, and built by F.A.S.T.
 Corporation in Sparta, Wisconsin.
 The president wears his signature beard, black suit, and black stovepipe hat and is posed to be reading a big red book inscribed with the word “LAW.”